 For this step I lightly sanded each piece before continuing.

-I laid all the piece flat on the floor, selecting the nicest side to be the top of the coffee table.
-I then measured 150mm in from each side and centered the legs.
-Using 70mm (4mm) screws I secured the legs to each piece of the top.
+I laid all the pieces flat on the floor, selecting the nicest side to be the top of the coffee table.
+I then measured 150mm in from each side and centred the legs.
+Using 70mm (4mm) screws, I secured the legs to each piece of the top.

 The screws are inserted from underneath so nothing is visible from the top.
 I drilled 3mm pilot holes before inserting the screws.
 To equally space out each board I used 4mm tile spacers.